-This homemade strawberry marshmallow recipe is the perfect addition to your cup of cocoa.
-They are made without corn syrup so healthier than your store-bought marshmallows.
-Crushed up freeze dried strawberries give them their strawberry flavor and naturally color them so there are no added dyes!
+This homemade strawberry marshmallows recipe is a fun twist on traditional marshmallows, perfect for valentine’s day.
+Freeze-dried strawberries give them their strawberry flavor and naturally color them so there are no added dyes (or corn syrup)!

 Did you know you can make marshmallows at home that don’t have any of those fake flavorings and sweeteners in them??
 Of course you did, because you’ve found this recipe!
 But maybe you didn’t know just how easy and fun homemade marshmallows are.